As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

 Ejercicio 1

-Give affirmative answers to the questions
+Give affirmative answers to these questions

 ¿Estás cansado? — Sí, estoy cansado